gdivanov/NYC-Housing/README.md

 ["Bronx", "Brooklyn", "ONE FAMILY DWELLINGS", "OFFICE BUILDING"]
 ```
 The one hot encoding transforms the categories as integers 1, 2, 3, 4, and then maps them to a binary vector of a 1 or a 0, say:
 ```
 [0, 1, 1, 0]
 ```

-This would be a one family home in Brooklyn.
+This would translate to a one family home in Brooklyn.

 ### ii) Preparing the One Hot Encoding